 What a change from when my college Arnold was here in the summer of 2017 (see the article Family fun in Seefeld).
-One of the snowiest winters in Austria in a long time had laid a thick white blanket, not just over Seefeld, but over entire Tyrol.
-It did not take long from getting off […]
+One of the snowiest winters in Austria in a long time had laid a thick white blanket over Seefeld and the entire Tyrol.
+It did not take long to get off the train […]

-The first day, arriving at the cable car valley station to plan my runs, was exhausting.
-I could choose between 88 cable car and lifts bringing me to more than 300 km’s of prepared slopes and 200 km’s off-piste runs.
+Arriving at the cable car valley station the first day to plan my runs was demanding.
+I could choose between a whopping 88 cable cars and lifts to take me to more than 300 km of prepared slopes and 200 km’s off-piste runs.
 For beginners or first-time visitors, it can be a bit overwhelming.
-Choosing slopes I’m glad […]
+Choosing […]

 For years this part of Austria has been a somewhat sleepy backwater valley.
 However, Brandnertal in Vorarlberg has slowly worked its way onto the winter vacation circuit.
-Not by building spectacular adrenalin pumping halfpipes or downhill runs, but by offering visitors affordable accommodation and facilities.
-The winter wonderland Moreover, the village Brand and the hamlet […]
+Not by building spectacular adrenalin-pumping halfpipes or downhill runs, but by offering visitors affordable accommodation and facilities.
+The winter wonderland Moreover, the village Brand and the hamlet Bürseberg […]